Betty Ong: Memorials and legacy

+Betty Ann Ong Foundation

 The Betty Ann Ong Foundation was founded to honor Ong's interest in the welfare of children, by providing, in the words of board member David Huff, "training and guidance on nutrition, health, physical activities, leadership skills, critical thinking skills, planning, group and team activities, and community awareness and cohesiveness".
 Among its activities are contributions to groups including the Bakersfield Police Activities League and Betty Ann Ong Chinese Recreation Center in San Francisco's Chinatown.

 In March 2013, the foundation publicly opposed the decision of the Transportation Security Administration to allow knives with blades up to 2.36 inches long back onto aircraft for the first time since the 9/11 attacks.
 Ong's sister, Cathie Ong-Herrera, speaking as the president and CEO of the foundation, stated, "The horrific events that took place on the morning of September 11, 2001 began with the takeover of American Airlines Flight 11.
 Terrorists took control of the aircraft by first fatally stabbing two flight attendants with box-cutters.
 My sister, flight attendant Betty Ann Ong, along with the entire flight crew and passengers were murdered.
 There are no words to describe the gut-wrenching pain and grief our family has experienced—things that no other family should ever have to endure.
 I support the Coalition of Flight Attendant Unions' position to reverse the TSA's decision to allow knives and other dangerous objects on aircraft because it's about everyone's safety."
 The foundation was among a coalition of groups opposed to the move by the TSA, which abandoned the plan as a result.